 They continued to watch the screen as it switched back to the anchorwoman.
 It was a short snippet that the two men caught as the news turned topics.
 The background switched over to show a flag of another colony.
 Javier knew it only too well.

 It was the flag of Batrice, another colony that was in a red dwarf system.
 The flag was red on one side and dark blue on the other.
 A white line separated the two colors as there was a large silhouette of a green temple in the center.
 Gillan had a flag just like it, but the red color on one side was light blue instead.
 Both colonies were in the same system.
-Javier had been keeping a note on the events going on in Batrice, and the reports seemed…..troubling.
+Javier had been keeping a note of the events going on in Batrice, and the reports seemed…..troubling.

-“In other news today, Chairwoman of the UWA Jia Xe Lee has made another announcement that she will return to the colony of Batrice to speak with the Prime Minister Heng Chanvatey in an attempt to encourage future relations between the UWA and Batrice.
+“In other news today, Chairwoman of the UWA Jia Xe Lee has made another announcement that she will return to the colony of Batrice to speak with Prime Minister Heng Chanvatey in an attempt to encourage future relations between the UWA and Batrice.
 Batrice has made numerous comments and protests with the recent alliance between the UWA and the T’rintar clan.
-Prime Minister Chanvatey and the Fleet Admiral Baxton of the Batrice Defense Forces have both issued full declarations against the alliance.
+Prime Minister Chanvatey and Fleet Admiral Baxton of the Batrice Defense Forces have both issued full declarations against the alliance.
 Baxton had this to say in a recent recording.”

 “Hello, people of the UWA.
 My name is Fleet Admiral Baxton.
 As you know, the prime minister and myself have issued formal protests against the recent alliance between the UWA and the T’rintar Clan.
 In our attempts to try to save ourselves, we have instead given over a planet to these so-called dinosaurs.
 While I do not stand against giving the planet of Earth to the aliens, we have instead invited the Itreans to the Martian doorstep.
 Alien ships now stand in the Sol System, and we now have T’rintar personnel that comes and goes throughout the colonies.
-People of the UWA and UHN, the people of Batrice and Gillan, are capable of meeting the production demands of future warships.
+People of the UWA and UHN, the people of Batrice and Gillan are capable of meeting the production demands of future warships.
 We do not need their help.
 We do not need to have the Itreans in this system.
 Fort Batrice is fully capable of defending itself against an all-out assault.
-I implore the UHN to reconsider their choices on these recent series of events these last six months.
-It is in our opinion that the T’rintar clans do not need the extra rare metals to construct warships that could instead be used to attack us.
-I stand with the prime minister in his belief’s on this matter.”
+I implore the UHN to reconsider their choices in this recent series of events these last six months.
+It's in our opinion that the T’rintar clans do not need the extra rare metals to construct warships that could instead be used to attack us.
+I stand with the prime minister in his beliefs on this matter.”

 The recorded feed ended as it switched back over to the anchorwoman.
 She looked at the camera as she continued her news report.